19thebest/vgc/README.md

 First and foremost, the required libraries will be imported.
 We then use pandas read the csv file.

-# Software

-The following software and library were used for this project:

 # Importing and cleaning data

 We imported the data using pandas and studied the types of data in the dataset.